-Rwanda is a small landlocked country in Central East Africa often referred to as the heart of Africa.
-Rwanda's population is estimated at over 13 million, making it the 3rd most densely populated country in Africa as of 2015.
+Rwanda is a small landlocked country in Central East Africa, often referred to as the heart of Africa.
+Rwanda's population is estimated at roughly 12 million, making it one of the most densely populated countries in Africa.

 Rwanda is green, lush and beautiful.
-It is fondly called the land of a thousand hills.
+It is commonly called the land of a thousand hills.
 The climate is moderate all year round (75-90 degrees during the day, in the 60s at night) because of its location just a few degrees from the equator.
-Rwanda has two main rainy seasons (February to April and November to January).
+Rwanda has two main rainy seasons (March to April and September to December).
 The elevation averages 5,000 feet above sea level.

-The national languages of Rwanda are Kinyarwanda, English, and French.
-Swahili may be voted as a national language in 2017.
+The national languages of Rwanda are Kinyarwanda, English, Swahili, and French.
 Kinyarwanda is spoken by all countrymen.
 All education is moving toward instruction in English.